-Are they easy to construct?
+Are they easy to assemble?

-The Hi Gear duo camping bunk beds are collapsible, concertina-style, so you can make them into two single beds if you want to.
+These portable kids bunk beds are collapsible, concertina-style, so you can make them into two single beds if you prefer.
 They are connected together by a steel frame, which is easy to build – simply slot into place and fasten with a thick strip of velcro.
-They feel really sturdy – my husband even ended up sleeping on one for a night, during a bed-hopping evening with the kids.
-You know the kind.
+They take about five minutes to set up.

-The camping bunk beds come in a carry bag which measures approximately 83x18x31cm and is quite heavy.
+Once broken down, the foldable bunk beds come in a carry bag which measures approximately 83x18x31cm and is quite heavy.
 If you’re tight on space in the car it can be easier to separate the poles from the bag so it packs down into smaller spaces.
-Once they’re up and in the tent though, as they only take up the same amount of space as one camp bed, there is plenty of space left for the sprawl of kiddo paraphernalia.
+The actual Hi Gear bunk bed dimensions are 180 x 72 x 78cm.

-Are the camping bunk beds comfy?
+Are the Hi Gear Duo bunk beds comfy?

-If you were really worried about comfort, you could always get a little mattress topper for the camping bunk beds, however I found the little ‘lip’ of the edges was great at preventing our wriggly three year old from falling out of bed.
-A nice cosy sleeping bag and a proper pillow (not the inflatable camping pillows shown below in the photograph – they just flew out from under their heads constantly).
+If you were really worried about kiddy-sleeping comfort though, you could always buy a portable mattress topper for the camping bunk beds, however I found the little ‘lip’ of the edges was great at preventing our wriggly three year old from falling out of the bottom bunk.
+The side panels on the top bunk naturally stop that from happening.

 How much do they cost?